YueWangMathbio/QWENDY/README.md

 major code files:

-QWENDY_tutorial.py: a tutorial for using QWENDY, LEQWENDY, TEQWENDY methods
+QWENDY_tutorial_OLD.py: a tutorial for using QWENDY, LEQWENDY, TEQWENDY methods

-to apply QWENDY method, it also needs the following files: methods.py
+to apply QWENDY method (old), it also needs the following files: methods.py

 to apply TEQWENDY method, it also needs the following files: methods.py, models.py, weights/teqwendy_1st.pth, weights/teqwendy_2nd.pth